datafix-com/HelloWorld/README.md

 ## NotesH(wo)
 * ask for confidentiality contracts & and written data transfer procedures
+* ask Warren if the emailed Teranet pages are an ecceptable initial starting point.

 * set up more of the Community structure
 * review the GitHub BootCamp
 * integrate a StackEdit interface